 Finding Michelle Welch’s Killer (3:07)

 While fingerprints do not contain DNA, every single fingerprint is unique.
-The same person doesn’t even have the same two fingerprints on each of their fingers!
+The same person doesn’t even have the same two fingerprints on each of their fingers.
 If the police find a fingerprint at a scene, they may run it through a database to see if it matches up with any known fingerprints to figure out who it belongs to.
-In one study, forensic fingerprint technology was so accurate it only missed attributing a fingerprint to somebody it should have 7.5% of the time.
+In one study, forensic fingerprint technology was so accurate, it only made a mistake 7.5 percent of the time.

 Hair itself does not contain DNA, but the hair follicle at the base of the hair does.
 This means if detectives find a whole piece of hair at a crime scene, they may be able to get a DNA sample of the person the hair came from.
 They could then run this sample through a database of known DNA to see if they get a match.